noshinmon/Red-Github/README.md

 ---

 ### Summary
 This repo store the code for an unfinished calculator project.
-THe project is made in python.
+The project is made in python.
 You objective is to complete the layed out tasks, ordered by level of difficulty and maybe add something of your own.

 ### Tasks
 - Complete the existing add and subtract functions